Our Local Offer & SEN Report

 Who to contact for more information or to discuss a concern

 The first point of contact for all parents/carers is their child’s class teacher.
-If parents do not feel that any concern they have is addressed satisfactorily by the class teacher then they should contact either the head or deputy head teacher.
+If parents do not feel that any concern they have is addressed satisfactorily by the class teacher then they should contact the appropriate Head of School.

 How we include children/young people in activities and school trips